Gay, Lesbian, Same Sex Adoption (LGBT adoption)

 - Single parent families (both men and women)

 - Bisexual and transgender individuals and families interested in adoption

 International LGBT Adoption

-Due to country restrictions, we are unable to represent LGBT couples in our international program.
+Due to specific country restrictions, we are unable to represent LGBT couples in our international program.

 Frequently Asked Questions on LGBT Adoption

 Is the legal process different for LGBT adoption in the various states where Adoptions Together is licensed?